 Wetland management for sustainable livelihoods has been a key concern of staff at SRC over many years.
-Building from a field research project in Ethiopia in the 1990s, SRC staff have helped developed one international and one national institutions which focus on wetland management and have contributed to international studies.
-The culmination of this work has been a recent publication of a book on “Wetland Management and Sustainable Livelihoods in Africa”.
+Building from the three-year Ethiopian Wetlands Research Project (EWRP) (1997-2000), SRC staff have helped develop one international organisation (Wetland Action) and one national institution (Ethio-Wetlands and Natural Resources Association).
+Both of the organisations have focused on sustainable wetland management and have undertaken a range of projects and studies.
+One key output of this work has been the Earthscan publication “Wetland Management and Sustainable Livelihoods in Africa”.

-Through collaboration Wetland Action, SRC staff have been engaged in a global study of the interaction between agriculture and wetlands in order to identify new policies to address this area of traditional conflict.
-With the Ethio-Wetlands and Natural Resources Association work has been undertaken on institutions for sustainable wetland management.
+Through collaboration with Wetland Action, SRC staff engaged in a global study of the interaction between agriculture and wetlands in order to identify new policies to address this area of tension and conflict.
+FAO published this study as “Scoping agriculture-wetland interactions: Towards a sustainable multiple-response strategy” (Water Reports 33).

 Along with Ethio-Wetlands and Natural Resources Association (EWNRA), work has been undertaken on understanding traditional and modern institutions for sustainable wetland management in several parts of that country.
 Wetland and catchment management for sustaining wetland water supplies was also studied and contributions made toward the development of a new Ethiopian wetland policy in 2020.

 Multiple use of wetlands to sustain a range of ecosystem services, within a landscape perspective, has been supported by SRC research, through a number of activities, with livelihood development impacting locally and more widely through trade in wetland produce.